SarpongAbasimi/NewsSummaryApp/README.md

 - First of all, sorry that I am late today.
 I am coming to Makers from Birmingham.
 - Secondly, I did the weekend challenge using ReactJs.
-- Lastly , please give me a feedback on my test suite and how readable my codebase is.
+- Lastly, please give me a feedback on my test suite and how readable my codebase is.

 <h4 align='center'>
 User Stories.